matveisch/radar/README.md

 css and scss files to be applicable for the whole app. do not add anything here.

 ### images
-any reusable images should be here, otherwise we can store images right inside of ui, component or pages directories.
+every single image should be placed here

 ### data
 any data like languages should be placed here.